wp-plugins/woocommerce-product-stock-alert/readme.txt

 == Upgrade Notice ==
+= 1.0.3 =
+*   Plugin settings panel is added to customize stock alert form.
+*   Now alert email will be send as soon as product becomes in-stock.
+*   Now plugin will work with Backorders.

 = 1.0.2 =
-*   Fixed minor bug and compatible with latest WooCommerce
+*   Fixed minor bug and compatible with latest WooCommerce.

 = 1.0.1 =
 *   Fixed some issue and now plugin is working with Variable product.

 = 1.0.0 =
-*   Initial release
+*   Initial release.